-4. Access to photography editing software (Adobe Photography CC, Photoshop CS, or Elements recommended).
+4. Access to photography editing software (Adobe Photoshop or Adobe Lightroom Classic recommended).

 Textbooks and Materials

-I am one of the commercial photographers on staff as part of External Relations at Colorado State University.
+I am one of the commercial photographers on staff as part of Marketing and Communications here at Colorado State University.
 As university photographers, we are the last of the true generalists, expected to cover any assignment that comes our way from Athletics to Zoology.
-(I had a day photographing frogs in the afternoon, the Marching Band getting ready for the Parade of Lights in the evening and a basketball game that night—not atypical…) Prior to my arrival at CSU in 2000, I was a news photographer.
-After a year of working at the Wyoming Eagle as a newspaper photographer, I ended up in Washington, DC working for National Journal magazine covering federal policy.
+(I had a day photographing frogs in the afternoon, the Marching Band getting ready for the Parade of Lights in the evening and a basketball game that night—not atypical…) Prior to my arrival at CSU in 2000, I was a news photographer doing mostly magazine photography.